Bridge to Terabithia

 Is it any good?

-Among countless books about friendship and loss, BRIDGE TO TERABITHIA stands out for the tender care the author lavishes on her main characters, and for the honest portrayal of a child's grief and a child's capacity for creating beauty from tragedy.
+Among countless books about friendship and loss, this one stands out.
+It's notable for the tender care the author lavishes on her main characters, and for the honest portrayal of a child's grief and a child's capacity for creating beauty from tragedy.
 Jesse's life can be a struggle -- especially with four sisters and a need to hide his passion for drawing.
 But author Katherine Paterson gives voice to his fears and hopes without imposing judgment or commentary.

 Readers will find much common ground with the protagonists.
 Jesse, though often annoyed by his sisters, tries to be kind, and sympathizes with his overworked mother.
 Leslie, the only child of wealthy, intellectual parents who sometimes forgets she's a child, knows what it's like to be an outsider.
 Though the last part of the book deals with death and its aftermath, this is ultimately a richly uplifting story of a boy and a girl who become friends despite their differences.